mackelab/lfi-experiments/README.md

   See run.py --help for info on parameters.

 Options:
-  --enqueue TEXT              Enqueue the job to a given queue instead of
+  --early-stopping            If set, will do early stopping.
+Only works in
-                              running it now.
+                              combination with validation set, i.e., make sure that `--val` is greater zero.  [default: False] --enqueue TEXT              Enqueue the job to a given queue instead of running it now.
 This requires a running worker process, which can be started with worker.py